matinovillodev/matinovillodev/README.md

 I'm a **Lead Backend Developer** based in Córdoba, Argentina.
 I have **+4 years of experience** in backend development and **1+ years leading development teams**.
 My main focus is on building scalable, maintainable, and efficient applications.

-I strongly believe in writing **clean, structured, and efficient code** by following software design principles like **DRY, SOLID, SOC, KISS, etc**.
+I strongly believe in writing **clean, structured, and efficient code** by following software design principles like **DRY & SOLID**.
 Whether it's working on cutting-edge projects or maintaining and improving legacy systems, I always aim to deliver **high-quality and future-proof solutions**.

 ## 🔥 What I Do